Marker-based tracking features

 - Set up the headsets you'll use in the play area.
 See Setting up the headsets.

-Decide where you'll put the markers in the play area, and then measure the distance from the floor to the center of the marker's intended position.
+Decide where you want to put the marker, and then measure the distance from the floor to the center of the marker's intended position.
 For the best performance, place the marker near the edge of a wall or on a pillar.
-You can also place them on the floor.
+You can also place it on the floor.

-Note: Marker-Based Scene Alignment supports up to two ArUco.
-Using two markers improves the precision of scene alignment, but any difference between the location of the markers in your play area and their position in the virtual scene may affect alignment results.
+Note: Marker-Based Scene Alignment supports up to two ArUco markers.
+Using two markers improves the precision of scene alignment, but any difference between the position of the markers in your play area and their position in the virtual scene may affect alignment results.

-- Set the position of the markers in the virtual scene according to the measurements taken earlier.
+- Align the position of the marker in your virtual scene according to the intended position of the marker in the play area.
 See Configuring the position of an ArUco marker in a virtual scene (Unity).

-- Create your ArUco markers.
+- Create your ArUco marker.
 See Creating ArUco markers for Marker-Based Scene Alignment.

-- Place the markers in your play area as planned.
+- Place the marker in your play area as planned.